NFL planning to allow social justice decals on helmets - WHIZ News

 But a 17-week campaign such as the one being planned is something new for the NFL.

-A list of names for use on the helmet decals is being put together by the league and the NFLPA.
-Players have been encouraged to provide those names.
+A list of names and initials for use on the helmet decals is being put together by the league and the NFLPA.
+Players have been encouraged to provide those names and initials.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL